Rose Consort of Viols

-The Rose Consort of Viols is an English ensemble of viol players who perform mainly early consort music, including works by Orlando Gibbons, John Dowland, and Henry Purcell.
+The Rose Consort of Viols is an English ensemble of viol players, formed in 1990.
+They perform mainly early consort music, including works by Orlando Gibbons, John Dowland, and Henry Purcell.

 They have performed around the world at many events, have appeared a number of times for the BBC, and have made a number of recordings, several of which have been made in collaboration with Red Byrd, a vocal group from Hyperion Records.

 The name was taken from a famous family of viol makers.